 From what I’ve read and heard, this seems to be quite a common problem for us Borderlines, as we would do pretty much anything to not be abandoned.
 For me personally, this Life Trap has been eating away at my sense of self for pretty much all my life as far as I can recall.

-After my parents separated and my friend group at the time ditched me, things started to get worse for me I think.
-I had no friends, I didn’t want to bother my parents, my sister moved on with her life into another town.
-I remember being alone in my room, late at night, drowning myself in books, and later on, to blades.
+After my parents separated and my friend group at the time ditched me, things started to get worse for me.
+I had no companionship, I didn’t want to bother my parents, and my sister moved on with her life to another town.
+I remember being alone in my room, late at night, drowning myself in books, and later on, in blades.

 My carefree childhood ended fast.

-As I’ve talked about in a previous post, I started seeking out people online, it felt good to be complimented.
+As I’ve said in a previous post, I started seeking out people online, it felt good to be complimented.
 So good that for a lonely child it became a lifeline.
 People liked me.
 It didn’t matter that it was for the wrong reasons.

 Online I also found my first real relationships.
 Some lasted longer, some shorter.
-After I got cheated on by my long-time partner, I went back online and found people to fill that hole.
-I was, and still am, continuously wondering why I couldn’t ever be what people wanted me to be.
+After I got cheated on by my long-time partner, I went back online and found people to fill the void left by him.
+I was (until I started to work on my self-respect at the age of 30) continuously wondering why I couldn’t ever be what people wanted me to be.

-No matter if I liked the music they liked, got into cars (god I got to the point of hating those metal cans since they had more value than me), laughed when they laughed, and agreed when they said something.
-My own likes and needs I kept hidden.
+No matter if I liked the music they liked, got into cars (god I got to the point of hating those metal cans since they had more value than me), laughed when they laughed and agreed when they said something.
+My own likes and needs were hidden.

 I wrote a note to my mother once: “I am sorry for not being the daughter you want me to be.”

 For the longest time, I had nothing.
-A testament to this was the moment when I heard my ex-boyfriend tell me I had nothing to my name.
+A testament to this was the moment when I heard my ex-boyfriend tell me I had nothing to my name while speaking to another person.
 After over a decade, I had nothing to my name.
-I had tried to be whatever was needed from me.
+I had tried to be whatever was needed of me.
 I gave away my privacy, my money, my identity, everything.

 But in my room, my ivory tower, I had my realm.

 Except it wasn’t my realm.
 It was his.
-Despite agreements and deals made, my one sanctuary on the planet got busted into in a show power.
+Despite agreements and deals made, my one sanctuary on the planet got busted into in a show of power.
 He could walk everywhere he wanted, nothing was mine.
-At that moment I got shamed and angry.
+At that moment I got humiliated.
+I was angry.
 And I compensated the living b-Jesus out of it.